modernben/forge-docs/1.0/accounts/your-account.md

 ### Sharing Your Account's Servers With Other Users

-If you need to allow other users to help manage the servers in your Forge account, you can create a <a href="https://forge.laravel.com/docs/1.0/accounts/circles.html">Circle</a>.
+If you need to allow other users to help manage the servers in your Forge account, you can create a [Circle](/1.0/accounts/circles.html).

 ## Billing